esimonetti/SugarDockerized/README.md

 ```

 ### Run the included command line Repair
 The application contains few scripts built to facilitate the system's repair from command line.
-The scripts will wipe the various caches (including Opcache and Redis if used).
+The scripts will wipe the various caches (including OPcache and Redis if used).
 It will also warm-up as much as possible the application, to improve the browser experience on first load.
 The cron container from which the repair runs, has also been optimised to speed up the repairing processing.
 To run the repair from the docker host, assuming that the repository has been checked out on sugardocker execute:

 ```